Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Clock Tower At Cameron Centrum, Brinchang

-Downstairs is a supermarket but the rest of the shops have not filled out yet.
-Notable shops include Starbucks, Watson, Baskin Robbins, Tealive, Family Mart, etc.
+Downstairs is a supermarket (Billion Supermarket) too.
+Other notable shops here include, Watson, Baskin Robbins, Tealive, Family Mart, etc.

 Take a closer look at the religious harmony in Cameron Highlands!